Forest Bathing

-No, simply put Forest Bathing involves immersing yourself in the atmosphere of the forest or woodland, engaging all of your senses in a mindful capacity to benefit your wellbeing.
+Simply put Shinrin-Yoku, or Forest Bathing, involves immersing yourself in the atmosphere of the forest or woodland whilst engaging each of your senses in a mindful capacity to benefit your wellbeing.

-The core principle of Forest Bathing is that you are present and in the moment and not distracted by technology, conversations or everyday stresses of daily life.
+The core principle of Shinrin-Yoku or Forest Bathing is that you are present and in the moment and not distracted by technology, conversations or everyday stresses of daily life.

-Forest Bathing isn’t simply a walk in the woods or nature either.
-Like the practice of mindfulness it entails slowing down and applying an acute focus on what’s around us through a series of sensory invitations.
+More than simply a walk in the woods, the practice of Shinrin-Yoku adopts principles of mindfulness and entails slowing down and applying an acute focus on what’s around us through a series of sensory invitations.

-These techniques can be learnt and applied by yourself, however a qualified Forest Bathing or Shinrin -Yoku Practitioner will take time to explain the scientific research and health benefits, and guide you through a series of gentle mindful invitations which focus on each of your senses, as you remain present and connect with nature without thinking about time or direction.
+However a qualified Forest Bathing or Shinrin -Yoku Practitioner will take time to explain the scientific research and health benefits and guide you through a series of gentle mindful invitations which focus on each of your senses, as you remain present and connect with nature, without thinking about time or direction.

 Shinrin-Yoku, directly translated to Forest Bathing, started in Japan in the 1980s due to spike in mental health issues coinciding with a mass migration of people into the cities from rural areas, driven by the mass technological boom of the 80s.